Heteropteryx

 Heteropteryx is a monotypic genus of stick insects containing Heteropteryx dilatata as the only described species. and gives its name to the family of the Heteropterygidae.
-Their only species may be known as jungle nymph, Malaysian stick insect, Malaysian wood nymph, Malayan jungle nymph, or Malayan wood nymph and because of their size it is commonly kept in zoological institutions and private terrariums of insect lovers.
+Their only species may be known as jungle nymph, Malaysian stick insect, Malayan jungle nymph, or Malayan wood nymph and because of their size it is commonly kept in zoological institutions and private terrariums of insect lovers.
 It originates from the Malay Archipelago and is nocturnal.

 Description

 The females are much larger and wider than the males, reaching 14 cm to 17 cm in length and 30 to 65 g in weight, making them among the heaviest phasmids and extant insects.
 In addition to the typically lime green-colored females, there are also yellow and even more rarely red-brown females.
 Their two pairs of wings are both shortened.
 At rest, the green forewings, formed as tegmina, cover the somewhat shorter, strikingly pink-colored membranous hind wings, here formed as alae, however they are incapable of flight.
 The head, body and legs are thorny.
 The flattened body is provided with a number of spines, in particular along the body edges including the abdomen and the legs, and especially along the hind legs.
 At the end of the abdomen there is a secondary ovipositor for laying the eggs in the ground.
 It surrounds the actual ovipositor and is ventral formed from the eighth sternite, here named subgenital plate or operculum and dorsally from the eleventh tergum, which is referred to here as the supraanal plate or epiproct.

 The much smaller males are slender and only about 9 cm to 13 cm long.
 They have spines all over their body and legs like the females, and are usually a mottled brown colour.
 The hind wings cover the entire abdomen.
 The narrow, but only slightly shorter forewings are designed as tegmina to and have a light front edge, which gives the animals with closed wings the typical lateral stripes over the mesonotum and half of the abdomen.
 The fully developed hind wings are reddish and marked with a brown net pattern.